inshaalkhan/movies-recommender/README.md

 ## Project Overview

-The **Movie Recommendation System** is a machine learning project that recommends movies similar to a given movie title.
+The **Movie Recommendation System** is a machine learning based application that recommends movies similar to a given movie title.
 The system analyzes movie content such as **genres, keywords, cast, and overview** to find similarities between movies and generate recommendations.

 This project implements a **Content-Based Recommendation System** using Natural Language Processing (NLP) techniques and similarity measures to suggest movies that are most similar to the selected one.